bitwarden/help/_articles/plans-and-pricing/2020-plan-updates.md

 Upgrading from Classic 2019 to the current Families Organizations plan will increase your number of users from 5 to 6.

-With the current plan, all 6 members of your Families Organization will automatically get all premium features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file storage, and more.
+With the current plan, all 6 members of your Families Organization will automatically get all premium features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, and more.

 We've reduced the price of a Families Organization to $40/year (*compared to $52/year for a Families Organization and Premium Features for all users*).